"Our work must be grounded in data and evidence, and the public should have access to that information.” —SA Foxx

 The Cook County State’s Attorney’s Office, the second-largest prosecutor’s office in the country, prosecutes tens of thousands of criminal cases every year across more than 100 law enforcement jurisdictions in service of the five million residents of Cook County.
 Despite a clear vested interest, the public has not historically had access to meaningful information about the details and outcomes of this hugely consequential work.

 When she took office in December 2016, State’s Attorney Foxx affirmed her commitment to changing that dynamic: Both the SAO’s work and public conversations about criminal justice can only be credible and effective when informed by data rather than anecdotes — and the SAO has an obligation to develop that data and facilitate understanding.
 Read a message from State's Attorney Foxx about her commitment here.

-Increased transparency with the public depends on robust data practices and clear organizational knowledge within the SAO, and the SAO’s first-ever Chief Data Officer, Matthew Saniie, joined the Office in 2017.
-In addition to the annual Data Reports, he is responsible for leading the SAO’s ongoing effort to increase prosecutorial transparency and innovate in the criminal justice system.
+Pursuing an unprecedented data transparency agenda started with hiring the SAO's first-ever Chief Data Officer, Matthew Saniie, who joined the SAO in 2017.
+In addition to the case-level datasets and annual Data Reports, he is responsible for leading the SAO’s ongoing effort to increase prosecutorial transparency and innovate in the criminal justice system.